metcalfepete/pi_php_mobile/README.md

 <h2>Installing PHP GPIO Library</h2>

 <p>To install PHP libraries the recommended approach is to use [Composer](https://getcomposer.org/).
 It is important to define the PHP/Pi directory.
 For simple installations everything could be put in the default <i>/var/www/html</i> directory, (to make things a little easier give the Pi user rights to this directory).
-To install composer:
+To install composer:</p>

 ```bash
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"